WillAbides/release-train/README.md

 8. **Emit output** including release version, tag, change level, etc that you use in notifications or other actions.

+## Pre-release hook

+**Pre-release hook isn't related to prereleases.
+It is a hook that runs before a release is created**.
+It will probably be renamed in the near future to avoid confusion.
+The name isn't even completely accurate anymore because it runs before creating the release tag.

+The pre-release hook is a shell script that runs before the new release is tagged.
+It lets you do some customizations like creating release notes, building release artifacts, or validating the release.

 ## GitHub Action Configuration

 See [action.md](./doc/action.md).